harshlal028/webauthn/Explainer:-Cross-domain-requests.md

 [Secure Payment Confirmation](https://www.w3.org/TR/secure-payment-confirmation/) allows WebAuthn credentials to be used from any origin, with a payment-focused UI, provided that SPC was explicitly enabled for the credential at creation time.

+WebAuthn also has support for making assertions [within iframes](https://www.w3.org/TR/webauthn-2/#sctn-iframe-guidance), which can operate across domains.

 ## Communication with the user
 While the details of user-agent UI are out of scope for the WebAuthn specification, they are still  important.